AndrAIa pulled herself from Matrix’s arms as gently as she could, praying

-An icy rain began to fall from the overcast sky and even her cloak could no longer keep out the chill.
-Almost reluctantly, she turned to head back the way she’d come to seek refuge again in their room in the hotel.
+from the overcast sky and even her cloak could no longer keep out the chill.

 True to form, he was gone when she returned.
 Apparently Frisket had gone with him, as there was no sign of the red dog.
 Breathing a small sigh of relief, and hating herself for it, she lay down on the bare mattress and pulled the ragged covers up around her chin for warmth.
 She’d catch a few milliseconds of sleep now while he was gone , then go out in search of a meal.
 If she was lucky, he’d be passed out in bed by the time she returned.
 But if this cycle was like the others, he’d still be gone when she came back.
 Or worse, he’d be waiting for her.

-He lifted the glass again, barely tasting the cheap liquor as it burned down his throat.
+down his throat.
 All that mattered was the numbness it gave him.
-The brief respite from his thoughts.
+The brief

-He’d lost a game, and this time he couldn’t blame it on the inexperience of a small sprite.
-He’d been doing this for more than seven hours now.
-Playing games was what he did.
+time he couldn’t blame it on the inexperience of a small sprite.
+He’d been

 And he’d lost.